claireweiz/21s/README.md

-* There are two sections in README.
+I have divided the README into two sections:
-* In the [first section](https://github.com/claireweiz/21s#can-you-beat-the-dealer-at-21), it's the coding instruction from the [Guardian coding exercises](https://github.com/guardian/coding-exercises) repo.
+* The [first section](https://github.com/claireweiz/21s#can-you-beat-the-dealer-at-21) includes instructions from the [Guardian coding exercises](https://github.com/guardian/coding-exercises).
-* In the [second section](https://github.com/claireweiz/21s#my-solutions), it's my thought process and code structure.
+* The [second section](https://github.com/claireweiz/21s#my-solutions) details the structure of my code.

 ## Can you beat the dealer at 21?